govau/notify-client-java/DOCUMENTATION.md

 ```

-If you do not have have an `smsSenderId`, you can leave out this argument.
+If you do not have an `smsSenderId`, you can leave out this argument.

 ### Response